R. Norris Shreve

-Randolph Norris Shreve (March 9, 1885 – February 17, 1975) was a chemical engineer, inventor, entrepreneur, educator and collector.
+Randolph Norris Shreve (March 9, 1885 – February 17, 1975) was an American chemical engineer.
 After joining the Purdue University faculty in 1930, he helped to build the university's School of Chemical Engineering, the Purdue-Taiwan Engineering Project, and National Cheng Kung University in Taiwan.
 He and his wife Eleanor are the namesakes of the Shreve Professorship of Organic Technology and Shreve Residence Hall at Purdue, and Shreve Hall on the Cheng Kung University campus.
 He is the namesake of the Norris Shreve Award for Outstanding Teaching in Chemical Engineering.

+Early life

 Shreve was born in St. Louis, Missouri on March 9, 1885.
 After graduating from Ferguson High School in Ferguson, Missouri, he was unable to afford college, and instead began work as a laboratory boy at the Mallinckrodt Chemical Works in St. Louis, where he learned chemistry from Charles Luedeking and William Lamar.
 Mallinckrodt loaned him enough money to allow him to attend Harvard University, where he graduated summa cum laude in 1907 after only three years of attendance (a record at Harvard that would remain for more than 40 years).
 After graduating, he returned to Mallinckrodt, where he became a chemist in the alkaloidal department.
 Lamar and Shreve left Mallinckrodt and St. Louis in 1911 for northern New Jersey, where Lamar founded Lamar Chemical Works, which Shreve soon took over.
 At age 29, he founded Shreve Chemical Company, before becoming a chemical engineering consultant in 1919.